Leroymilo/FurnitureFramework/doc/Furniture.md

 ### Seats

 Seats are what allow the Farmer to sit on your Furniture (duh), since they are quite complicated, they have their own [Seats documentation](https://github.com/Leroymilo/FurnitureFramework/blob/main/doc/Seats.md).

+### Slots

+Slots are where you can place items or other Furniture on a table Furniture.
+For now, you can only have a single slot per Furniture, but it is planned to add support for multiple slots per Furniture in a later update (it's kind of hard to do, so it's not a priority).
+Since they are quite complicated, they have their own [Seats documentation](https://github.com/Leroymilo/FurnitureFramework/blob/main/doc/Slots.md).